|Title:||For the glory of the ancestors|

 „I am not sure, when you are so close to the music it is very hard to view it as you would normally listening to music.
 Perhaps the new album is heavier and more direct then the last one that is true, whether or not it is more difficult to listen to I don’t know.
 We try and make everything as memorable as possible.
 All our albums are albums that grow on the listener, this music is not for everyone or instant music so perhaps in another month you will prefer this album, who knows.”

-„Everything is natural … like I said we don’t analyse it.
+„Everything is natural … like I said we don’t analyze it.
 We don’t think that the last album was catchier at the time or what have you, we simply just try and make the purest most emotional music we can.”

 „It is what most people will ask about.
 It is what you have been seeing on the TV and reading about for years.
 We are an island and we have an island mentality, Ireland can be an insular place where often people do not consider themselves as part of anything such as Europe etc. Ireland’s problems are all that is concerning them.
 The history of the conflict goes back 800 years actually and actually goes beyond religion at this stage.
 It is part of peoples psychological make up.
 I cannot see exactly how it can be resolved, it is too deep in Irish society.”